HussienShousha/EventPlanner-Event-Scheduling-System/README.md

 - Connect backend to frontend network: sudo docker network connect backend_frontend_network eventplanner_backend_container

-- Run Frontend Container: sudo docker run -d --name eventplanner_frontend_container -p 3000:80 --network backend_frontend_network khaledahmed05/eventplanner_frontend:1.0
+- Run Frontend Container: sudo docker run -d --name eventplanner_frontend_container -p 3000:80 --network backend_frontend_network hussienshousha/frontend:4.0

 - after that open any browser and write to access swagger UI: http://localhost:8080/docs
 - if you want to view frontend write that in any browser: http://localhost:3000
 - if you need to run docker-compose.yaml just use that command: sudo docker compose up -d
 - if you need to stop running containers and remove containers that are defined as services use that command: sudo docker compose down
-- after that you also use urls of backend and fron-end as always.
+- after that you also use urls of backend and front-end as always.